nashville-software-school/python-workforce-boilerplate/README.md

 https://dbdiagram.io/d/5eb4d41339d18f5553fedf9e

-Not that the column names do not conform to the Python community standards (PEP) for naming conventions.
-Make sure your models use snake case.
+Note that the column names do not conform to the Python community standards (PEP) for naming conventions.
+Make sure your models' properties use snake case.